avabellaw/crystal-clear-opticians/readme.md

 * Show off the most popular frames in the shop.
 * Attract people to the shop to buy frames.
 * Attract people to book appointments in-store.

+These goals are delivered by:
+* Having a dedicated "Our Frames" page included in the top navigation.
+* Demonstrating what makes Crystal Clear Opticians special throught the content.
+* Show the benefits of using this opticians and what to expect.

+#### Research

+You can find the research I conducted for this project [by clicking this link](docs/research/research.md).

+### Scope Plane

+Potential features to include:
+* A glasses portfolio where users can hover over glasses to reveal more information.
+* Showcase equipment and what to expect at an eyetest, animations showing what they’re like.
+* Provide infomation on opening times, pricing, contact information and location.

+Mini features:
+* Advert for additional addons.
+* What we stand for.

+Footer should include:
+Contact – Location – Opening times

+Possible features for the future:
+* Mini nav inside the footer.
+* A way to book appointments online.
+* A section dedicated to eyecare.

+### Structure Plane

+Pages:
+* Home page – With pricing on it.
+* Our Frames - A selection of the best frames for varias purposes.
+* Our Services - Demonstrate the services provided and what to expect.
+* About: Our Practise - Location – Contact Us

+### Skeleton Plane

+I decided to create my wireframe in Figma.
+To see the comments I've made, you will need to view the wireframe logged into an account such as a Google account.
+I didn't realise this at the time and may decide to use a different way of creating wireframes in future projects.

+You can find my [Figma wireframe design here](https://www.figma.com/file/WwV5w1zGJeC9GBHZv7LHMA/Opticians?type=design&node-id=49-21&mode=design).

+Navigate the different pages by clicking the logo icon in the top-left corner.

+I decided in this plane and the structure plane that the desired information could be easily found by grouping them into four main pages.
+These pages would have a dropdown to get to different sections within them.

+* Home - An external user wants to learn as much about Crystal Clear as possible.
+They should learn about it's amazing pricing structure as early as possible.
+* Our frames - They need to be assured at a glance that glasses are sold and what kinds of glasses to expect.
+* Our services - "What should I expect at my appointment?" - Our Services jumps out a the user asking this section with a dropdown that narrows down what they may want to know.
+* About - A user is likely to expect to find the location and more information about the actual store here with a dropdown to quickly confirm this.
+It's also a great place for a contact form.

+The logo can also be clicked to get back to the homepage.
+This is very common in websites and intuitive to the majority of users.

+### Surface Plane

+I decided to use the fonts:
+* Assistant
+* [PLACEHOLDER]

+I will create a hero with a crystal edited into it and a clear logo informing confirming to the user it's an opticians if they had any doubts.

+Throught the project, a crystal background image will be used.
+It will be found in the navigation and footer background and it will also have a faded version in the background of each article of content.

 ## Technologies Used